bnonni/unit_2/project-02.md

   information in the pop-up.
 - Change the link of the "Read more from source" button to that of the respective article.
-- When the user selects a source from the dropdown menu on the header, replace the content of the page with articles from the newly selected source.
-Display the loading pop up when the user first selects the new source, and hide it on success.
+- Display the loading pop up when the user first selects the new source, and hide it on success.
-- Add an error message (either alert or a notification on the page) if the app cannot load from the selected feed.

 __Additional UI interaction rules:__